splunk-soar-connectors/microsoftdefenderforendpoint/manual_readme_content.md

 [comment]: # ""
 [comment]: # "  Licensed under Apache 2.0 (https://www.apache.org/licenses/LICENSE-2.0.txt)"
 [comment]: # ""
-## Defender ATP Instance Minimum Version Compatibility
+## Defender for Endpoint Instance Minimum Version Compatibility

--   With this major version 2.0.0 of the Windows Defender ATP app on Splunk SOAR, we declare support for (on and above) the cloud 'November-December 2019' GA release for the ATP instances.
-This app has been tested and certified on the mentioned GA release of the Defender ATP and its APIs.
+-   With this major version 2.0.0 of the Microsoft Defender for Endpoint app on Splunk SOAR, we declare support for (on and above) the cloud 'November-December 2019' GA release for the Defender for Endpoint instances.
+This app has been tested and certified on the mentioned GA release of the Defender for Endpoint and its APIs.

 ## Playbook Backward Compatibility